EC3-Gang/cpp/docs/guide/basics/README.md

 | `!`    | "not" | `(!(5 < 3))`                 | `(!('a' == 'a'))`            |

 #### Comparison Operators
+these are used inside conditions to compare values to one another, resulting in `true`/`false` return values.

 | Op.  | Means                       | True Example |
 | ---- | --------------------------- | ------------ |